meistro57/Hemi-Lab/README.md

 cd www && python -m http.server 8000
 ```

-Then open `http://localhost:8000` in your browser and use the UI controls to adjust carrier frequency, beat frequency and mode.
+Then open `http://localhost:8000` in your browser and use the UI controls to adjust carrier frequency, beat frequency, phase shift and mode.

 ### Quick Ubuntu Setup